 Leases: termination of lease: general

 In many ways, the termination of a lease has precisely the same results as the surrender of a lease.
-However, the CGT consequences can be different.
+However, the consequences for capital gains can be different.

 There are three basic situations in which a lease will have terminated rather than having been surrendered:

 - where the lease has come to the end of its term and is not extended;

 - where the lease has been brought to an end by one of the methods contained in the Landlord and Tenant Act 1954 or the Agricultural Holdings Act 1986, see CG72300C;